somerandomcloud/bad-apple/README.md

 ## Roadmap

-I plan to make an api or an npm package that automatically can fetch you some of the collected data.
+I want to make an api or an npm package that automatically can fetch you some of the collected data.
 Maybe if this gains some sort of traction!

 ## Contributing